 We’ll spend 11 hours together, at Longy School of Music of Bard College in Cambridge, Massachusetts.
-We will meet for 90-minutes on Tuesdays from January 15 to February 19, 2019.
-The final concert is the culmination of an OIE project and is open to anyone.
+We will meet for 90-minutes on Tuesdays beginning January 15, 2019.
+A final concert is the culmination of an OIE project and is open to anyone.

 Why should someone do this?

 Having a flexible, creative mindset allows one to evaluate ideas on a higher level and consider new possibilities.
 Creating and delivering delightful products to customers is experientially the same as curating performances that delight audiences.
 It is a clear path to revealing original products, services, and new ways of doing business.